c3nt4ur1/math_modules/README.md

 # math_modules

-mathematical modules developed by c3nt4ur1
+Mathematical modules developed by c3nt4ur1

 These modules are still under development and not all functionalities are ready yet